-A part-time rostered minister in the SC Synod is generally defined as someone serving for 20 hours or more per week, but fewer than 20 hours can and should be negotiated with the Bishop.
+A part-time Call for a rostered minister in the SC Synod is generally defined as someone serving for at least 20 hours per week.
+Part Time Calls need to be negotiated with the Office of the Bishop.
 If this part-time position is generated out of what used to be a full time call, then a new letter of call should be issued.
 Please contact the Bishop to work with you on this new call.
 A part-time call should be described in writing so that within the letter of call there is clarity for the minister, the congregation, and the Bishop on how "part-time" is defined in that location.
 Congregations arranging for a part-time rostered minister call should understand that the minister has the right to find gainful employment elsewhere to reach full-time earning capacity.
-Therefore congregations calling ministers to part-time hours need to plan for flexibility and realistic expectations for the time their rostered minister can serve.
+Therefore, congregations calling ministers to parttime hours need to plan for flexibility and realistic expectations for the time their rostered minister can serve.
 We recommend and expect that rostered ministers and their congregations will have open and ongoing communication related to the best ways to navigate a part-time call.

-Part-time rostered ministers shall receive proportionate compensation based on a 45-hour work week for full-time rostered ministers.
+Part-time Called rostered ministers shall receive proportionate compensation based on the work week for full-time rostered ministers.
 We recommend that the congregation begin their calculations using the appropriate base salary indicated in the Appendix A and divide by the percentage of time that the called position is requiring.
 When you insert the part-time base salary into the compensation worksheet, all other benefits will be calculated accordingly.
 Note that rostered ministers who are called to serve part-time are still granted four weeks of vacation (a total of 28 days including 4 Sundays) and two weeks (a total of 14 days) of continuing education as indicated in prior sections.
 Additional vacation or continuing education weeks may be negotiated in lieu of cash benefits, but please be sure to put this in writing.